 Point of sale (POS) features

-Let’s start with the features you should look for in the POS portion of your retail management system.
+Let’s start with the features you should look for in the POS portion of your retail post system.
 This portion will cover the capabilities that you’ll typically need at the checkout counter.

 1. Quick keys and/or product lookup

 Quick keys are shortcuts within your POS system that allow associates to hit a single button for a commonly sold item.

 Meanwhile, the rest of your catalog should still be easily accessible.
 Be sure to go with a POS that lets you quickly search or lookup products when ringing up sales.
 Ideally, this search feature is right on the sell screen so your cashiers won’t have to jump into another screen just to look up an item.

 Go beyond traditional payment methods like cash and credit cards.
 Look for a POS that allows you to take mobile payments.
 You also want to be able to split a payment in case a customer wants to spread their payment across a few gift cards, an Amex and cash.